 The benefits of water

 Water is used in so many activities.
 We need to drink it to survive and to stay healthy.
-We need it for bathing, cleaning, washing and cooking.
+We cannot work without it and need it for bathing, cleaning, washing and cooking.
 Water is the form of milk, fruits, meats, vegetables, and even in stones.

 When we breathe, we lose moisture to the air everytime we exhale, as much as two cups a day!
 Furthermore, our bodies lose water throught evaporation from the surface of our skin even without rigorous exercise, and of course, we also pass water in our urine.
 During the course of an everage day, a healthy adult can lose eight to ten cups of water.
 Add in exercise, and this number rises considerably.